dipshanadh/company-website/src/index.md

 ---
-title: "Hello, World!"
+title: "Kopila Coders"
-layout: "layouts/home.html"
+layout: "layouts/home.njk"

 intro:
-  eyebrow: "Digital Marketing is our"
+  eyebrow: "Building Websites is our"
   main: "Bread & Butter"
-  summary: "Let us help you create the perfect campaign with our multi-faceted team of talented creatives."
+  summary: "Let us help you craft your dream website with our team of talented creatives."
   buttonText: "See our work"
   buttonUrl: "/work"
   image: "/images/bg/toast.jpg"
   imageAlt: "Buttered toasted white bread"

+primaryCTA:
+  title: "Crafting Digital Excellence is Our Expertise"
+  summary: "Elevate your online presence with our team of young web developers."
+  buttonText: "Explore our portfolio"
+  buttonUrl: "/work"
 ---